zio/zio/docs/howto/interop/with-cats-effect.md

 Cats Effect and Type-Level libraries are older than the ZIO ecosystem.
 So there are very nice libraries like doobie and http4s, that a ZIO user would like to use in its application.

-We provide some full working example of using these important libraries:
+We have provided some full working example of using these important libraries:

 ### Doobie and FS2
 The following example shows how to use ZIO with Doobie (a library for JDBC access) and FS2 (a streaming library), which both rely on Cats Effect instances: